igormironchik/args-parser/README.md

 # Syntax

- * An Argument starts with two dashes.
+ * An argument starts with two dashes.
 For example `--argument`.
- * A Flag starts with one dash.
+ * A flag starts with one dash.
 For example `-b`.
  * If an argument has a value, then the value can be specified after a space or after an equal sign.
 For example `--argument value` and `--argument=value`.
  * Flags without values can be combined into one block.
 For example